 The CEWS will be processed at the payroll program account level, so you will have to file a separate application for each payroll program account.

 - Determine the amounts (lines A to G) you must enter in the online form;

 - Preview the subsidy amount you may receive;

 - Print your results and save them to validate your claim.

 The calculation tool offers two (2) options: the online calculator (recommended for businesses with fewer than 20 employees) or the downloadable calculation sheet (Excel).
-You can now use either of the two options of the calculator for claim periods 1 to 5.
+You can currently use either of the two options of the calculator for claim periods 1 to 10.
 Other periods will be added when they become available.